Thinking of Majoring in Physical Therapy for Sports Medicine?

 To specialize in sports physical therapy, you must first get a degree in “regular” physical therapy.
 You can go to the education section of the APTA website at: http://www.apta.org to get a list of accredited PT programs.

-Sports medicine and orthopedic physical therapy are both specialty certifications recognized by the APTA.
+Sports medicine and are both specialty certifications recognized by the APTA.
 They are similar in the terms that they both work on patients with orthopedically related problems (joints, injuries, surgeries, etc), but the sports specialty is more focused on rehabiliation of the athlete, while “orthopedic” physical therapy can focus on the athlete and the non-athletic population.

 They are both forms of physical therapy, and these are specialty certifications that you can only sit for once you have been a PT for at least 2 years, complete the required continuing education and sat for the credentialing examination.